modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ## Concurrency and Parallelism
 \tldr{
-    If you're running Julia processes on multiple machines, use the [Distributed](https://docs.julialang.org/en/v1/manual/distributed-computing/) standard library or `MPI` or `Elemental`.
+    If you're running Julia processes on multiple machines, use the [Distributed](https://docs.julialang.org/en/v1/manual/distributed-computing/) standard library, [MPI.jl](https://github.com/JuliaParallel/MPI.jl) or [Elemental.jl](https://github.com/JuliaParallel/Elemental.jl).
-    For multi-threaded computation, it is recommended to use [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl)-based extensions like [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl), or work directly with Tasks and Workers for more manual control.}
+    For multi-threaded computation, it is recommended to use [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl)-based extensions like [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl), or work directly with Tasks and Workers for more manual control.
+    If both are available, see below for which one to use and when.
+}

 Modern computing hardware is typically capable of parallel processing, where multiple separate computations are completed at once.
 The ability to manage a non-sequential order of execution, such as parallel execution, is called _concurrency_.